-- 87. Moral rights (the rights to claim authorship and to object to derogatory treatment) may respond to many needs in relation to TCEs and are potentially indefinite in duration (see above).
+- 91. Moral rights (the rights to claim authorship and to object to derogatory treatment) may respond to many needs in relation to TCEs and are potentially indefinite in duration (see above).
 However, they are, like economic rights under copyright, linked to an identifiable author or authors.
 Communal moral rights could be an avenue to explore further.
 In 2003, the former Australian Government circulated an exposure draft of an Indigenous Communal Moral Rights (ICMR) Bill to protect the cultural interests of indigenous communities.
-ICMR was considered to be a possible tool for indigenous peoples to prevent derogatory treatment of works drawing on their traditions, customs and beliefs.
+50 ICMR was considered to be a possible tool for indigenous peoples to prevent derogatory treatment of works drawing on their traditions, customs and beliefs.
 Aspects of the proposed draft Bill were criticized by indigenous people and other interests.
-The present Government has not yet made a decision about ICMR legislation. - 88.
+The Bill, however, did not proceed to law. - 92.
 It is worth recalling that moral rights protection can and often lasts indefinitely in many national laws.
 In effect, moral rights continue to apply in respect of works that have since passed into the public domain, which could include pre-existing TCEs.